Chapter 1 Economics: The Study of Choice

 Start Up: Economics in the News

 While the investigation of these problems surely falls within the province of economics, economics encompasses a far broader range of issues.
 Ultimately, economics is the study of choice.
 Because choices range over every imaginable aspect of human experience, so does economics.
-Economists have investigated the nature of family life, the arts, education, crime, sports, law—the list is virtually endless because so much of our lives involves making choices.
+Economists have investigated the nature of family life, the arts, education, crime, sports, job creation—the list is virtually endless because so much of our lives involves making choices.

-Consider some of the choices you face.
-Would you like better grades?
+How do individuals make choices: Would you like better grades?
 More time to relax?
 More time watching movies?
 Getting better grades probably requires more time studying, and perhaps less relaxation and entertainment.
 Not only must we make choices as individuals, we must make choices as a society.
 Do we want a cleaner environment?
 Faster economic growth?
 Both may be desirable, but efforts to clean up the environment may conflict with faster economic growth.
 Society must make choices.